mlabouardy/pam-qrcode/README.md

 [![PAM QRCode Tutorial](screenshot.png)](https://www.youtube.com/watch?v=d7CGI3weA74 "PAM QRCode Tutorial")

+## How it works ?

+This technique is easy to use, requiring users to only take a picture of the QR code with a camera on their cell phones.
+The computer displays a QR code that embeds a challenge.
+The cell phone generate the response to the challenge, and send the response via the Webcam of the computer.

+## System Requirements

+- LightDM
+- OpenCV
+- ZBar
+- OpenSSL
+- QRenCode
+- Lightdm-webkit-greeter

 ## Help

 If you run into issues, please don't hesitate to find help on the GitHub project.